Distinguishing between eczema and psoriasis can be tricky so we’re here to help you understand the difference between these two skin conditions

 With plaque psoriasis, the skin is often more inflamed, and the patches of affected skin are raised with more well-defined borders.

 Eczema has less well-defined borders and the skin isn’t as thick.
-It may also be distinguished by having a more rash-like appearance and you may see tiny red clusters of dots.
+It may also be distinguished by having a more skin rash-like appearance and you may see tiny red clusters of dots.

 Noting where the dryness appears can also be helpful.
 Symptoms on the soles of the feet and palms of the hands, lower back, elbows, knees and scalp are generally more typical of psoriasis.
 Half of all people with psoriasis also get it on the finger and/or toenails and it may cause the nails to loosen and separate from the nail bed.